|S’Wonderful||George Gershwin, Ira Gershwin|

 Admission: Adults $5 | Seniors $3 | Students and Tulsa Historical Society Members Free.

-Michelle Place, Executive Director, Tulsa Historical Society and Frankie James, Music at the Mansion Director.
+Michelle Place, Executive Director, Tulsa Historical Society and Carleton James, Music at the Mansion Director.

 For more information, contact the Tulsa Historical Society at 918/712-9484